clark-thungkao/MECHA/README.md

 TBA

 ```
-Why RoboForgeAI?
+First Idea of RoboForgeAI
-⚡ Spec → CAD: go from a structured spec to editable CAD in one command.
+Spec → CAD: go from a structured spec to editable CAD in one command.

-🧩 Parametric: parts & assemblies are generated with parameters you can tweak.
+Parametric: parts & assemblies are generated with parameters you can tweak.

-🔁 Repeatable: deterministic builds—great for design reviews & CI.
+Repeatable: deterministic builds—great for design reviews & CI.

-🛠️ Multi-CAD friendly: FreeCAD for native parametrics; STEP for everything else.
+Multi-CAD friendly: FreeCAD for native parametrics; STEP for everything else.

 #Features